koivunej/aoc/2019/README.md

 got the hull damage.
 The other solution did not use any mixing but only mutations which works nicely.

+Somewhere between (day22) here I needed help and luckily someone had made a writeup of the linear math required in the task but couldn't implement it without pre-existing solutions from reddit.
+Not feeling really bad about that as the math was all new for me, and I got somehow in the right direction without help.
+Sadly I didn't link the blog post to the code?

 Day24: Can't remember anything special, but had a lot of time getting part2 working.

 Day25: Probably the ugliest solution yet, and definitely stopped writing these